 Finish is forever, minium 3-4 hour decant required.

 Most of you know the Bacigalupi vineyard was one of the fruit sources of the ‘73 Montelena Chardonnay that kicked ass at the ‘76 Paris Tasting....but this sensational treat from @Martin G Rivard is my first exposure to this winery.
 Astonishing poise and balance, toasted oak, citrus flowers.
 Legitimate gravitas.
 It’s good to have cool, generous friends.
-My sincere thanks Martin. — 10 months ago
+My sincere thanks Martin. — a year ago

 Oh how I love my Arneis! @wineselectirs hit the nail on the head putting this sample case together for me.
 Plenty of interesting wines to keep my palate entertained!